 The Dorian mode belong to chord II

-Not just appearing whenever chord II pops up, the Dorian mode is sometimes used in jazz influenced music as a blanket scale.
+The Dorian mode is sometimes used in jazz influenced music as a blanket scale when soloing.

-Should you use the technique of new chord = new scale, you would use Dorian every time you play over the II chord.
+Should you use the technique of playing a new scale every time the chord changes, you would use the Dorian mode every time you play over the II chord.

 To learn to play the Dorian mode you must look at each shape individually, then connect the shapes.